QCDIS/NaaVRE-website/Readiness-level-framework.md

 - Parallelization
   - Parallelize the execution of the parts of the code where this is useful.
 A tutorial is available [here](https://github.com/QCDIS/lifewatch-notebooks/blob/main/NaaVRE-tutorials/splitting-classic.ipynb).
 - Documentation
+  - Publish virtual lab metadata outside the virtual lab.
+This will allow others to be aware of the context of the virtual lab from an early stage.
+    - Track the metadata with version control, such that the changes to metadata can be viewed by virtual lab users.
+    - Currently, we are choosing a default metadata catalogue.
+For progress, see issue [#275](https://github.com/QCDIS/projects_overview/issues/275).
   - Create a directory for documentation of the virtual lab.
     - Track the documentation with version control.
   - Start each cell in a notebook with a title.